12 Dec 2024

 Customer service

-‘Tis the season for partygoers and riders who may have got a bit too merry.
-These things go with the job at this time of year, but there are things you can do to plan ahead and look after your riders and yourself.
+‘Tis the season for partygoers and riders who may be a little bit too merry.
+Drunk passengers are par for the course with the job at this time of year, but there are things you can do to plan ahead and look after yourself and your passengers.

 • If you haven’t already, set your interior light to go on when the door opens.
 This makes it easier for passengers to check the seats and double-check they have all their belongings.
 For lost property, keep it safe for when your rider gets in touch, and if you don’t hear from them, return the item to either an Uber Greenlight Hub or your local police station.